CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jan 11, 2026

 AI-Powered Mortgage Brokerages

 Modern mortgage brokerages leverage artificial intelligence to streamline the lending process.
-AI-powered platforms are promising sub-5-minute approvals, with some offering instant quotes in less than 2 minutes (Chestnut Mortgage).
-These platforms can analyze options to secure lower rates and trim unnecessary fees while comparing rates from 100+ lenders (Chestnut Mortgage).
+AI-powered platforms are delivering sub-5-minute approvals, with some offering instant quotes in less than 2 minutes (Chestnut Mortgage).
+These platforms can analyze options to secure lower rates and trim unnecessary fees while comparing rates from 100+ lenders.
+For example, Chestnut currently offers rates as low as 5.624%, well below the national average of 6.25%—6.45% (Chestnut Mortgage).

 Online-Only Lenders